-Sexy yogis should not be breaking up fights
+Sexy yogis should not be breaking up fights in the hallways

 Stage 1: posturing